H4HWV2011/msjarvis-public-docs/thesis/thesis.md

 The barrier layer defines how external material is admitted into the inner structures of the system.
 It combines source policies, staging areas, truth-focused evaluation, psychological guidance, and ties to global control to create a structured interface between outside inputs and internal processing.
 This complements the other neuro-inspired layers by clarifying where protection, containment, and support assessment occur before container paths and long-term memory come into play.

-## 4.7 16 Executive Coordination Overview
+## 4.7 17-executive-coordination-overview.md

-# 15. Executive Coordination Overview
+# 17. Executive Coordination Overview

 This chapter outlines the high-level design of the control layer that decides which subsystems to invoke, in what order, and under which constraints.
 It serves as a conceptual bridge between the neuro-inspired layers described so far and the more concrete container and service designs that follow in later parts of the work.
 The focus here is on responsibilities and information flows rather than on specific deployment details.